JF-2121/wasteer-hackathon-docs/README.md

 # Expected Output & Submission

-- Each team will be given a 10-minute presentation slot to convince the jury of the value and effectiveness of their solution.
+- Each team will be given a 5-minute presentation slot to convince the jury of the value and effectiveness of their solution.
 - Evaluation criteria were provided during the initial presentation and should be considered.
-- Please upload your slides before the deadline at 1:00 PM.
+- Please submit your slides and solution before the deadline at 1:00 PM.
+The submission should be done in your private team chat on discord.
 This is a strict deadline, so make sure to submit your solution on time.

 # Infrastructure